The Princess Diaries

 Genre: YA contemporary fiction

 Mia Thermopolis is just trying to survive high school, as a freshman at a private school in New York who is not popular, not pretty, and not good at algebra.
 Then her dad drops the bombshell that he’s the crown prince of a small country in Europe, and that because he can’t have any more kids, Mia is the next in line for the throne.
-She resists this news heavily, especially when told that he’ll have to move to Genovia, but her struggles are only beginning.
+She resists this news heavily, especially when told that she’ll eventually have to move to Genovia, but her struggles are only beginning.

 I have seen the movie based on this book a few times since it came out, including once recently with my daughter, and I’ve always enjoyed the movie.
 I had thought about reading the books, but it was learning that the audiobook was narrated by Anne Hathaway that clinched it.
 And though the movie is different from the book in a lot of ways, the character of Mia Thermopolis in the movie is very true to the book.
 The book is written entirely as diary entries from Mia as she finds out she’s a princess and deals with the fallout from that, so hearing it all in the voice of the one who brought the character to life added a wonderful dimension to it.